polygolf-lang/polygolf/README.md

 After making a change, run `npm run build` before running the cli as `node dist/cli.js`.

+To run tests, run `npm run test`.

 The npm alias `npm run cli` is equivalent to `npm run build; node dist/cli.js`

 Some concepts (visitor, Path, etc.) are similar to those used by the JavaScript transpiler Babel, so the [Babel plugin handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) is worth skimming.

+### Adding a language

+Language implementations live under [/src/languages](https://github.com/jared-hughes/polygolf/tree/main/src/languages).
+Each language implements the `Language` interface.
+The two main steps of the logic are defined in `.plugins` and `.emitter`.
+The first one is a list of AST transforms (plugins) that should be applied for given language.
+Most of these plugins are shared among langugages, but there might be language specific plugins.
+The plugins are where all the golfing should happen.
+The second step maps the transformed tree to tokens in the target language.
+After the language is implemented, it should be added to [/src/cli.ts](https://github.com/jared-hughes/polygolf/tree/main/src/cli.ts).

 ## Competitiveness